-- Reseting the affinity mask for an IRQ by writing to the /proc/irq/<irqno>/smp\affinity\list file.
-Note that the change is not persistent over boots so it is recommended that you also set the kernel boot parameter msi\affinity\mask mentioned below.
-In the following example IRQ number 11 will be set to run in cpus 0-11 and 15-25: echo "0-11,15-25" > /proc/irq/11/smp\affinity\list - 2.
-Setting the kernel boot parameter msi\affinity\mask will set the affinity mask for all MSI(X) managed interrupts at boot time.
-Note that currently the parameter irqaffinity must also be set to the same value, but in future releases only msi\affinity\mask will need to be set.
+- 1. Use the --set option of the irq-affinity command to migrate managed IRQs from one set of CPUs to a different set of CPUs. - 2.
+Setting the kernel boot parameter msi_affinity_mask will set the affinity mask for all MSI(X) managed interrupts at boot time.
+Note that currently the parameter irqaffinity must also be set to the same value, but in future releases only msi_affinity_mask will need to be set.
 Also note that this feature is only available in RedHawk 8.x releases.

+'''

+msi_affinity_mask = [cpulist]

-msi\affinity\mask = [cpulist] irqaffinity = [cpulist]
+irqaffinity = [cpulist]

+'''